 We are a Washington, D.C. based law practice that offers services in civil and criminal law.
 Our focus is on getting results for our clients.
 In order to offer our clients high quality legal services at lower prices, Apex is composed of a network of lawyers with portable practices.
-You can come into the office or we can come to you (D.C. only, at this time).
-We have found this service is a great convenience for our elderly and disabled clients.
-The price of our house-call service has a $25.00 convenience fee.
-So the price is $225.00 per hour, while the in office consultation fee is $200.00 per hour.
+We can come to you (D.C. and local Maryland), meet for a business lunch or you can come into the office.
+We have found our portable service is a great convenience for busy professionals, non-DC residents, our elderly, and disabled clients.
+The price of our house-call service and in office consultation is now the same--$320.00.
 While we prefer cash, you may use a credit/debit card to pay for your legal consultation fee.
-For house-calls, the 1-hour consultation fee must be paid in advance.
-We offer a variety of payment plans and retainers to meet your financial needs for legal services.
+Please see the Payment Plan Page for more important information about consultation fees and retainers.

-Mr. Mitchell has litigated and represented clients against some of the top law firms in the United States (e.g., Steptoe & Johnson LLP, Reed Smith LLC, Venable LLP and Hoguet Newman & Regal, LLP, etc.) out of court, and in state and federal court.
+Mr. Mitchell has litigated and represented clients against some of the top law firms in the United States (e.g., Steptoe & Johnson LLP, Reed Smith LLC, Venable LLP, White & Case, and Hoguet Newman & Regal, LLP, etc.) in and out of state and federal court.

 In the mid 1990's, Mr. Mitchell worked as a Fraud Examiner for the D.C.
-Insurance Administration (Now the Department of Insurance, Securities & Banking).
+Department of Insurance, Securities & Banking (DISB).

 After law school Mr. Mitchell was hired as a law clerk by the American Civil Liberties Union (ACLU) to serve in its highly competitive Law Clerk Program.

 In his final semester of law school, Mr. Mitchell worked as an Intern at the nationally-renowned Public Defender Service for the District of Columbia (PDS) under the supervision of one of its star trial attorneys, Sharon Styles.